Photonico/Computational_Physics_Topics/Atom Physics and Quantum Optics/README.md

-# Atom Physics
+# Atom Physics and Quantum Optics

 ## About this repository

-A lecture on Atom Physics.
+A lecture on Atom Physics and Quantum Optics.

 ## Contents